-(1) We have assumed a placement fee of 8% for all units.
+(1) We have assumed a placement fee of 7.5% for all units.
 We may, at our sole discretion, introduce prospective purchasers of the units to the Placement Agent.
 Such introduced investors will be required to open a brokerage account with the Placement Agent to participate in the offering.
 The Placement Agent has agreed to accept a reduced placement fee of 3% of the public offering price for any purchaser of units introduced to the Placement Agent by the Company.
-The Placement Agent has also agreed to pay StillPoint Capital, LLC, a registered broker dealer, a portion of the Placement Agent fee equal to % of the gross offering proceeds for assistance in structuring the offering and introducing other members of the selling group in the offering.
-StillPoint Capital, LLC is not participating in the sale or distribution of the units.
+For referring this offering and referring other broker dealers registered with FINRA to the Placement Agent as part of its selling group for this offering the Placement Agent has agreed to pay StillPoint Capital, LLC ("StillPoint"), a FINRA registered broker dealer, forty percent (40%) of the Placement Agent fees retained by the Placement Agent after payment of fees to selected dealers who are participating in this offering.
+StillPoint is not participating in this sale or distribution of the units nor is StillPoint a member or part of this selling group for this offering.
+The Placement Agent has complete control over the terms of this offering including but not limited to structure, size, pricing and valuation.
+The only compensation payable to StillPoint is the referral fees described above.
+All referral fees paid to StillPoint shall be paid out of the Placement Agent fees payable to the Placement Agent and do not represent additional compensation payable from the Company.